Oahe Downstream Recreation Area

 Oahe Downstream Recreation Area is a state recreation area in Stanley County, South Dakota in the United States.
 The recreation area is named for being immediately downstream of the Oahe Dam and Lake Oahe, a U.S. Army Corps of Engineers dam and reservoir.
+The recreation area is located along the Missouri River seven miles upstream of the state capitol of Pierre, and is popular for camping, fishing and other water-based recreation.

+History

-The recreation area is located along the Missouri River and is popular for camping, fishing and other water-based recreation.
-The area is located about 7 miles upstream of Pierre - the state capitol.
-The recreation area was constructed by the U.S. Army Corps of Engineers following construction of Oahe Dam, and legislation passed by Congress transferred ownership of the recreation area to the State of South Dakota in 2002.
+The recreation area was developed by the U.S. Army Corps of Engineers following construction of Oahe Dam.
+Legislation passed by Congress in 2002 transferred management of the recreation area to the State of South Dakota under terms of a lease in perpetuity from the Army Corps of Engineers.